frappe/frappe_docs/frappe_docs/www/docs/user/en/guides/app-development/adding-module-icons-on-desktop.md

 <!-- add-breadcrumbs -->
 # Adding Module Icons On Desktop

+> For Frappe version 12

-To create a module icon for a Page, List or Module, you will have to edit the `config/desktop.py` file in your app.
+To create a module icon for top level Module, you will have to edit the `config/desktop.py` file in your app.

 In this file you will have to write the `get_data` method that will return a dict object with the module icon parameters